-Traditional Swedish pancakes are like a cross between American pancakes and French crêpes.
-This gluten free version is brought to you by Erin of Texanerin Baking.
-Welcome Erin!
+Traditional gluten free Swedish pancakes are like a cross between American pancakes and French crêpes.

 What's a little surprising is that they were typically served for dinner.
 We even had them for lunch every now and then at the school cafeteria.
 My recipe uses oat flour in place of conventional flour and they're truly just as delicious as the Swedish pancakes I've had in Sweden.